zendframework/zf2-documentation/docs/languages/en/in-depth-guide/data-binding.rst

 If you go to your browser and open up the edit form at ``localhost:8080/blog/edit/1`` you'll see that the form contains the data from your selected blog.
 And when you submit the form you'll notice that the data has been changed successfully.
-However sadly the submit-button still contains the text ``Insert new Blog``.
+However sadly the submit-button still contains the text ``Insert new Post``.
 This can be changed inside the view, too.

 .. code-block:: php